Ahman Green: Houston Texans (2007–2008)

-Green Bay Packers (second stint, 2009)
+Return to the Green Bay Packers (2009)

 Ahman Green officially re-signed with the Green Bay Packers on October 21, 2009, after the Packers placed running back DeShawn Wynn on injured reserve.
 With his former number, 30, taken by fullback John Kuhn, Green wore No. 34, the same number as former Chicago Bears running back Walter Payton, whom Green idolized as a young player.
-On November 8, 2009 Green broke Jim Taylor's record to become the all-time leading rusher in Packer history.
+On November 8, 2009, Green broke Jim Taylor's record to become the all-time leading rusher in Packer history.
 In his final NFL season, Green was primarily used in a reserve role, rushing 41 times for 160 yards and one touchdown and also catching 3 passes for 18 yards.

 Omaha Nighthawks (2010)

 Green joined the Omaha Nighthawks of the United Football League for the 2010 season.
 He was a part of the Nighthawks' 40-man protected roster, started 8 games for the Nighthawks.

 Montreal Alouettes (2011)

 On February 7, 2011, the Montreal Alouettes of the Canadian Football League announced they signed Green to a tryout contract, signing Green to an official contract in March of that year.
-Green was released on Sunday of training camp on June 5, 2011 after arriving with an injured hamstring.
+Green was released on Sunday of training camp on June 5, 2011, after arriving with an injured hamstring.